columbia/VIA/README.md

 ```
 ssh ae@192.168.11.10
-Password: ae
+password: ae
 ```

-After you loged in, you should run:
+After you loged in, you can run:

 ```
 ./net.sh